ollikekalainen/rectjuster/README.md

 ### Browser

-	const rectjuster = new new Rectjuster(options);
+	const rectjuster = new Rectjuster(options);

-### Initalization options
+### Initialization options

-- aspectRatio  number
+	aspectRatio  number
 		The aspect ratio of the rectangles.
 Default is 4/3.

-- minHeight 	number
+	minHeight 	number
 		Minimum height of the rectangle.
+Default is 1.

-- minWidth 	number
+	minWidth 	number
 		Minimum width of the rectangle.
+Default is 1.

-- padding  number
+	padding  number
 		Width of the right and the height of the bottom padding for the each rectangle.
+Default is 0.

 ## Methods

 	adjust( params ) -> result

 		params  object

 			height  number
 				The height of the area in witch rectangles are scaled

 			rectangleCount  number
 				The number of rectangles to be fitted to the area.

 			width  number
 				The width of the area in witch rectangles are scaled

-	Returns an object value.
+		Return value
 			{
 				width: number,
 				height: number,
 				columns: number,
 				rows: number,
 				rectangles: number
 			}

 			columns
-			The number of columns in area.
+				The number of columns according to which the rectangles are to be arranged inside the larger rectangle

 			height
 				Height (without the padding) of the rectangles that fit the area.

 			rectangles
 				The actual number of the rectangles that fit the area in their minimum size.

 			rows
-			The number of row in area.
+				The number of rows according to which the rectangles are to be arranged inside the larger rectangle

 			width
 				Width (without the padding) of the rectangles that fit the area.

+## Example

+The rectjuster.htm contains an example which.